 \section{Introduction}

-An interplay between arithmetic and geometry is an established research area, see e.g. [Weil 1949] \cite{Wei1}.
-The proof of Weil's Conjectures was a motivation for the notion of a scheme [Grothendieck 1960] \cite{Gro1}.
-Recall that $Spec~R$ of a commutative ring $R$ is the set of all prime ideals of $R$ endowed with the Zariski topology.
-The topology of $Spec~R$ is not Hausdorff, yet it admits a cohomology theory and an analog of the Lefschetz Fixed-Point Theorem [Grothendieck 1960] \cite{Gro1}.
-It appears to be enough to prove Weil's Conjectures.
+An interplay between arithmetic and geometry is well known [Weil 1949] \cite{Wei1}.
+The Weil's Conjectures were a motivation for the notion of a scheme [Grothendieck 1960] \cite{Gro1}.
+Recall that the spectrum $Spec~R$ of a commutative ring $R$ is the set of all prime ideals of $R$ endowed with the Zariski topology.
+Such a topology is non-Hausdorff but admits a cohomology theory and an analog of the Lefschetz Fixed-Point Theorem.
+The latter is enough to prove Weil's Conjectures.

 Let $\mathbf{Z}$ be the ring of integers.
-It was observed, that $Spec~\mathbf{Z}$ ``looks like'' the Riemann sphere $\mathbf{C}P^1$ [Eisenbud \& Harris 1999] \cite[p.
+It was noticed long ago that the space $Spec~\mathbf{Z}$ is ``similar'' to the Riemann sphere $\mathbf{C}P^1$ [Eisenbud \& Harris 1999] \cite[p.
 83]{EH}.
-Such an analogy extends to the inclusions $\mathbf{Z}\subset O_K$, where $O_K$ is the ring of integers of a number field $K$.
-In this case, one gets a ramified covering $\mathscr{R}\to\mathbf{C}P^1$, where $\mathscr{R}$ is a Riemann surface.
-The theory of schemes alone cannot explain this analogy, see e.g. [Manin 2006] \cite[Section 2.2]{Man1}.
+Moreover, if $O_K$ is the ring of integers of a number field $K$, then the inclusion $\mathbf{Z}\subset O_K$ corresponds to a Riemann surface $\mathscr{R}$, such that there exists a ramified covering map $\mathscr{R}\to\mathbf{C}P^1$.
+The Grothendieck's theory of schemes cannot explain this analogy [Manin 2006] \cite[Section 2.2]{Man1}.

-The aim of our note is a proof of the relation between $\mathbf{Z}$ and $\mathbf{C}P^1$.
-We prove that the inclusion $\mathbf{Z}\subset O_K$ defines a covering $\mathscr{R}\to\mathbf{C}P^1$ ramified over three points $\{0,1,\infty\}$ (theorem \ref{thm1.3}).
+In this note we clarify the relation between the ring $\mathbf{Z}$ and the sphere $\mathbf{C}P^1$.
+Namely, it is proved that the inclusion $\mathbf{Z}\subset O_K$ defines a covering $\mathscr{R}\to\mathbf{C}P^1$ ramified over three points $\{0,1,\infty\}$ (theorem \ref{thm1.3}).
 Our approach is based on the notion of a Serre $C^*$-algebra \cite[Section 5.3.1] {N}.
-To formalize our results, we shall need the following definitions.
+To formalize our results, we need the following definitions.